 Al Qalam: Poets in the Park

-Just steps away from Elizabeth Berger Plaza, the first Arabic-speaking community in the United States took root.
-Between 1880 and 1945, immigrants from Greater Syria, which encompassed modern-day Lebanon, Syria, and historic Palestine, settled on Washington Street between The Battery and Albany Street.
-The vibrant neighborhood, known as “the Syrian quarter” or “Little Syria,” was home to about 1,200 Syrians.
-Their homes were crowded tenements that had been carved from single- family residences built in the early nineteenth century.
-Like their Irish, German, and Eastern European neighbors, the Syrians lived with no indoor plumbing and no access to fresh air or light.
-Yet they not only survived but thrived.
+The first Arabic-speaking community in the United States took root just steps away from this plaza.
+Between 1880 and 1945, immigrants, mostly from Lebanon and others from Syria and historic Palestine, settled on Washington Street between The Battery and Albany Street.
+The vibrant neighborhood, known as “Little Syria,” was home to about 1,200 immigrants.
+Their homes were crowded tenements that had been carved from single-family residences built in the early nineteenth century.
+Like their Irish, German, and Eastern European neighbors, they endured life with no indoor plumbing and no access to fresh air or light.

 The Al Qalam sculpture